Fermented Hot Sauce Recipe

 Always be sure to inspect your fermented sauce for mold growth or odd smells.
 If you are uncertain whether anything has gone wrong, you’re probably better off discarding.

-There are a few things that a white substance on your ferment could be.
-The more common is harmless yeast that can simply be removed.
-The other might mean you need to discard your fermentation.
+There are a few things common issues that can occur during fermentation.
+The more common is a harmless yeast that can simply be removed.
+Other issues might mean you need to throw away your ferment.

 Kahm Yeast